irfanstract/StuDKit1/CONTRIBUTING.md

 as you keep making contributions to the packages be sure to keep updating the corresponding overview "packages" in [`README.md`](./README.md) including the completion checklists

+### the packages located in [`./packages`](./packages/) and their structures

+the StuDK deliverables nested in directory `packages`

+some of these packages
+are marked as "commons" or "util", meaning that they're intended to be reusable outside this FW ;
+if you want to define some fw-specific code, which are not intended to be exported, move such modules into one of the `studk-yyy-fwcore` package(s), "framework core", package(s) intended to host the fw-specific code.

+as you keep making contribs to any of these package(s) be sure to keep the checklist in [`README.md`](./README.md) updated.

 except as otherwise noted
 all source-code were Type-Checked JS. this